Skip to content

 Multiple hostnames

-Containers can expose multiple hostnames.
+Containers and Kubernetes resources can expose multiple hostnames.
 All discovered hostnames are processed independently and matched against configured provider domains.